 Text as an Integral Part of the Composition

 Text, its precise, completely novel use, and the plethora of possible forms play an important part in her musical work.
 These give rise to an almost mathematical facet as well as an unbridled desire to play with language.
 “I choose my texts for compositional purposes.
-I would prefer to write all of my own texts, but sometimes more academic or more field-specific texts are better suited for the piece.
-In LonelyStats I used descriptions of baseball rules and activities that I found on the internet because the jargon worked so well.
 Oftentimes I write poetry or prose to inspire me and then I use it in the performance.
 This has become such a trusted way of working for me for the last decade that I’ve come to regard text as an integral part of my compositions and then when I don’t use it, I feel like I’m taking a radical step.”
-For quite some time La Berge has dedicated herself to two ensembles in particular: Shackle and MAZE.
-In Shackle she operates with the laptop musician Robert van Heumen.
-Together they have developed a digital system of communication that at times emerges as a third band member.
-MAZE focuses on various phases of modern music and aims at giving the listener a new understanding of music and expanding his/her listening perspectives.
-This is reflected in older works by Cage, Lucier, or Ashley as well as contemporary ones by artists like Marclay, Sharp, or MAZE members Kyriakides and La Berge.
-In addition, from time to time she is also a member of Cor Fuhler’s Corkestra, Lucas Niggli’s Big Zoom, and a soloist with Ensemble Modern.
-She collaborates with bassist Joe Williamson, vocalist Stephie Büttrich, electronics musician Gert-Jan Prins, guitarist Lukas Simonis, trumpeter Stephen Altoft, and flutists Theresa Beaman and Katherine Kemler, among others.
+For many years, La Berge often played in two ensembles: Shackle and MAZE.
+Shack was a duo with the laptop musician Robert van Heumen.
+They developed a digital system of communication that emerged as a third band member.
+MAZE focuses on alternative scores and aims at giving listeners a new understanding of music and expanding listening perspectives for both performers and audiences.
+This is reflected in older works by Cage, Lucier, or Ashley as well as contemporary ones by Marclay, Lockwood, or MAZE members Kyriakides and La Berge.
+In addition she was also a member of Cor Fuhler’s Corkestra, Lucas Niggli’s Big Zoom, and Ensemble Modern.
+She has collaborated with bassist Joe Williamson, vocalist Stephie Büttrich, electronics musician Gert-Jan Prins, guitarist Lukas Simonis, trumpeter Stephen Altoft, David and Diamanda Dramm to name a few.
 In answer to my closing question as to whether she finds that to her the acoustic and the electronic have long since become inextricably entwined, so that she can no longer imagine one without the other, Anne La Berge is ready with a surprising answer: “I enjoy playing the flute alone and with other musicians in purely acoustic settings immensely.
 I actively seek out performing opportunities where I can improvise or perform without electronics.
 Acoustic instruments have such a rich repertoire of sounds and the music that is composed for us or that we improvise keeps me endlessly fascinated and aesthetically enriched.”